-ROBERT T. "Rick" WOOTEN's 25+ years in working with Pennsylvania Government speaks for itself.
-Anchoring Malady & Wooten's eastern Pennsylvania presence, his Philadelphia roots prove valuable to the firm's statewide influence and dexterity.
+ROBERT T. "Rick" WOOTEN's after working 25 plus years with Pennsylvania Government, Rick decided to retire in January of 2016.
+Rick anchored Malady & Wooten's eastern Pennsylvania presence, and his Philadelphia roots proved valuable to the firm's statewide influence and dexterity.

 Premier to Rick's resume is his extensive work in the transportation sector, having manned the Assistant General Manager post of the Southeast Pennsylvania Transportation Authority (SEPTA) for over 13 years.
 In this position, Rick served as the Authority's chief contact with Federal, State and Local Governmental entities.